 Startups are a little different from traditional small businesses.
 In general, the intention of these young companies is to make waves with a groundbreaking product or service.
 If you are one such entrepreneur, a credit card that can fulfill your company’s unique needs will be essential.

 With a business credit card for your startup, you’ll have access to necessary capital, be able to take advantage of extra flexible financing terms and enjoy perks that will help you connect with clients around the globe.
+You’ll also be able to start building your business credit separate from your personal credit, which can help if you ever apply for a business loan.

 Best business credit cards for startups